nglasl/silverstripe-extensible-search/README.md

 #### Customisation

-To process the result set using your new search wrapper, the `getSearchResults` should be implemented on the controller extension.
+To process the result set using your new search wrapper, the `getSearchResults` should be implemented on the controller extension, returning the array of data you wish to render into your search template.

 DB field support may be defined using the `$support` class variable on your extension, an example being that your search wrapper does not support faceting.